1969 Curaçao uprising: Uprising

 The uprising achieved both its economic and political demands.
-On June 2 all parties in the Estates of the Netherlands Antilles, pressured by the Chamber of Commerce that feared further strikes and violence, agreed to dissolve that body.
-On June 5, the Prime Minister Ciro Domenico Kroon submitted his resignation to the Governor.
-Elections for the Estates were set for September 5.
-On June 26, an interim government headed by new Prime Minister Gerald Sprockel took charge of the Netherlands Antilles.
+On 2 June all parties in the Parliament of the Netherlands Antilles, pressured by the Chamber of Commerce that feared further strikes and violence, agreed to dissolve that body.
+On 5 June, the Prime Minister Ciro Domenico Kroon submitted his resignation to the Governor.
+Parliamentary elections were set for 5 September.
+On 26 June, an interim government headed by new Prime Minister Gerald Sprockel took charge of the Netherlands Antilles.